voxel51/fiftyone/docs/source/user_guide/config.rst

       "show_attributes": false
     }

-When `fiftyone` is imported, any options from your JSON config are applied, as per the order of precedence described above.
+When `fiftyone` is imported, any options from your JSON App config are applied, as per the order of precedence described above.

 .. note::

-    You can customize the location from which your JSON config is read by setting the `FIFTYONE_CONFIG_PATH` environment variable.
+    You can customize the location from which your JSON App config is read by setting the `FIFTYONE_DEFAULT_APP_CONFIG_PATH` environment variable.

 Setting App environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~